-If we feel the accident has been traumatic for the child, which is often the case with young children, or that the injury sustained needs more specialised treatment, we telephone for a parent or contact to come to school to assess the situation and to take the child home for more attention.
+If we feel the accident has been traumatic for the child or that the injury sustained needs more specialised treatment, we telephone for a parent or contact to come to school to assess the situation and to take the child home for more attention.

-If the injury is more serious and needs hospital attention, we telephone either parent or contact to come to the school immediately, if they are unavailable, we make arrangements for the child to be taken to hospital by ambulance and will meet the parent there.
-The Headteacher/ senior First aider will always accompany the child if the parent hasn’t arrived at the school.
-If necessary the Headteacher will act in ‘loco parentis’ to ensure a child is treated appropriately at the hospital until a parent arrives.
+If the injury is more serious and needs urgent hospital attention, we telephone either parent or contact to come to the school immediately, if they are unavailable, we make arrangements for the child to be taken to hospital by ambulance and will meet the parent there.
+A senior member of staff or first aider will always accompany the child if the parent hasn’t arrived at the school.
+If necessary the member of staff will act in ‘loco parentis’ to ensure a child is treated appropriately at the hospital until a parent arrives.

 Several members of staff have Paediatric First Aid qualifications, they are called upon to advise in the event of more serious injuries.

 If a child falls ill whilst at school, we telephone the parent or contact [if the parents are unavailable] for the child to be taken home.

 Children who have stomach upsets involving sickness and/or diarrhoea should have two sleeps following the last symptom, before returning to school.

 As a school we use 'Medical Tracker' to track all medical conditions, medications and first aid incidents.